OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

 **Performance**:

 Because of the scale, we always had to keep the following in mind:
- - Job systems: using unity's solution to multithread where it made sense.
+ - Job systems: using Unity's solution to multithread where it made sense.
  - GBAlloc: making sure all small garbage allocations are followed up on and kept to a minimum.
  - UI optimizations: overdraw, sprite renderers vs canvas cost, etc.
  - Keeping network traffic to a minimum.